TritonDataCenter/triton/README.md

 # Joyent SmartDataCenter

-SmartDataCenter (SDC) is a complete cloud management solution for server and network virtualization, operations management and customer self-service.
-It is the software that runs the Joyent Public Cloud and can be used to provide public, private, and hybrid clouds on customer premises.

 TODO(trentm): bit more overview here

+SmartDataCenter (SDC) is open source cloud computing software.
+It is the same software that runs Joyent's Public Cloud and numerous on-premise private clouds.
+* Distributed system written in Node.js on SmartOS.
+* High-performance SmartOS Zones (containers) with KVM support.

-This repository is just a starting point for SDC - all of the code lives in other repos.
-See the [repo list](../docs/developer-guide/repos.md) for an overview of all of the repos.
+This repository is the starting point for SDC - all of the code lives in other repos.
+See the [repo list](docs/developer-guide/repos.md).

 ## Getting Started